Tishka17/sulguk/README.md

     <b>Bold</b>
 ```

-This is how it is rendered in browser:
+This is how it is rendered in browser (expected behavior):

 ![](images/problem_browser.png)

 But this is how it is rendered in Telegram with `parse_mode="html"`:

 ![](images/problem_telegram.png)

 You can notice, that all spaces are processed incorrectly.
 Adding the very small list of supported HTML tags we need a better solution.

 So this is how this HTML is rendered in Telegram with `sulguk`:

 ![](images/problem_sulguk.png)